Intevation/intelmq-cb-mailgen-docker/README.md

 ```

 #### IntelMQ
-To use `intelmqctl` you need to set environment variables, which are normally set by `docker-compose`:
+To use `intelmqctl` you need to set environment variables, which are normally set by `docker compose`:
 ```bash
 docker exec --env-file=.env -ti --network intelmq-cb-mailgen-docker_intelmq intelmq bash
 ```